sonifloyd/Array-program/README.md

 The constructor can be defined as the special type of method that is used to initialize the state of an object.
 It is invoked when the class is instantiated, and the memory is allocated for the object.
 Every time, an object is created using the new keyword, the default constructor of the class is called.
 The name of the constructor must be similar to the class name.
 The constructor must not have an explicit return type.
 # Is constructor inherited?
 No, The constructor is not inherited.
+# Can we overload the constructors?
+Yes, the constructors can be overloaded by changing the number of arguments accepted by the constructor or by changing the data type of the parameters.
+Consider the following example.

+class Test
+{
+    int i;
+    public Test(int k)
+    {
+        i=k;
+    }
+    public Test(int k, int m)
+    {
+        System.out.println("Hi I am assigning the value max(k, m) to i");
+        if(k>m)
+        {
+            i=k;
+        }
+        else
+        {
+            i=m;
+        }
+    }
+}
+public class Main
+{
+    public static void main (String args[])
+    {
+        Test test1 = new Test(10);
+        Test test2 = new Test(12, 15);
+        System.out.println(test1.i);
+        System.out.println(test2.i);
+    }
+}

+In the above program, The constructor Test is overloaded with another constructor.
+In the first call to the constructor, The constructor with one argument is called, and i will be initialized with the value 10.
+However, In the second call to the constructor, The constructor with the 2 arguments is called, and i will be initialized with the value 15.

 # Can you make a constructor final?
 No, the constructor can't be final.
+# What is the purpose of a default constructor?
+The purpose of the default constructor is to assign the default value to the objects.
+The java compiler creates a default constructor implicitly if there is no constructor in the class.

+class Student3{
+int id;
+String name;

+void display(){System.out.println(id+" "+name);}

+public static void main(String args[]){
+Student3 s1=new Student3();
+Student3 s2=new Student3();
+s1.display();
+s2.display();
+}
+}
+Test it Now
+Output:

+0 null
+0 null
+# can be override the constructor(N0)
+# What is the output of the following Java program?
+class Test
+{
+    int i;
+}
+public class Main
+{
+    public static void main (String args[])
+    {
+        Test test = new Test();
+        System.out.println(test.i);
+    }
+}
+The output of the program is 0 because the variable i is initialized to 0 internally.
+As we know that a default constructor is invoked implicitly if there is no constructor in the class, the variable i is initialized to 0 since there is no constructor in the class.
+# What is the output of the following Java program?
+class Test
+{
+    int test_a, test_b;
+    Test(int a, int b)
+    {
+    test_a = a;
+    test_b = b;
+    }
+    public static void main (String args[])
+    {
+        Test test = new Test();
+        System.out.println(test.test_a+" "+test.test_b);
+    }
+}
+There is a compiler error in the program because there is a call to the default constructor in the main method which is not present in the class.
+However, there is only one parameterized constructor in the class Test.
+Therefore, no default constructor is invoked by the constructor implicitly.

+# How can constructor chaining be done using this keyword?
+Constructor chaining enables us to call one constructor from another constructor of the class with respect to the current class object.
+We can use this keyword to perform constructor chaining within the same class.
+Consider the following example which illustrates how can we use this keyword to achieve constructor chaining.

+public class Employee
+{
+    int id,age;
+    String name, address;
+    public Employee (int age)
+    {
+        this.age = age;
+    }
+    public Employee(int id, int age)
+    {
+        this(age);
+        this.id = id;
+    }
+    public Employee(int id, int age, String name, String address)
+    {
+        this(id, age);
+        this.name = name;
+        this.address = address;
+    }
+    public static void main (String args[])
+    {
+        Employee emp = new Employee(105, 22, "Vikas", "Delhi");
+        System.out.println("ID: "+emp.id+" Name:"+emp.name+" age:"+emp.age+" address: "+emp.address);
+    }

+}
+Output

+ID: 105 Name:Vikas age:22 address: Delhi

 # What are the differences between the constructors and methods?
 Java Constructor	                                                    Java Method A constructor is used to initialize the state of an object.
 A method is used to expose the behavior of an object.